-Annual student academic reviews were received from 41 students in 2021.
-Performance reviews were expected from 44 students with 11 students not expected to submit because they were either distance education students and/or students in the program for less than one year.
+Annual student academic reviews were received from 38 students in 2022.
+Performance reviews were expected from 38 students with 7 students not expected to submit because they were either distance education students and/or students in the program for less than one year.

-The annual student academic review serves its intended purpose of identifying academic performance issues as well as differences in academic performance perception between the student and their major professor.
+The annual student academic review serves its intended purpose of identifying academic performance issues as well as differences in academic 21performance perception between the student and their major professor.
 These differences can facilitate a useful discussion during the review meeting.

-The level of participation in this process remains relatively high (93% in '21, 95% in '20, and 90% in 2019).
+The level of participation in this process remains relatively high (100% in '22, 93% in '21, 95% in '20, and 90% in 2019).